A slide-by-slide approach to creating an effective startup pitch deck, presented by Marc Phillips, Managing…

 Regardless of what accounting system or software your startup uses, its core will be the chart of accounts (COA).
 A startup chart of accounts will differ from company to company, but the common thread is that it is a system of your accounting records that aligns with your financial structure and offers the level of detail required in your financial statements.
 More specifically, it’s an indexed list of accounts that shows classifications and sub-classifications impacted by your financial transactions.
 Once you’ve assigned your transactions to an account (and its corresponding number), you can then set up your general ledger and use double-entry bookkeeping to ensure that your books are balanced.

-In other words, your chart of accounts is an accounting system, designed specifically for your company, that helps you track and report your income and expenses.
-I would, of course, recommend working with a professional, but, even if you outsource this task, it’s still important for you to understand how to properly set up your own chart of accounts to best serve your business needs.
+In other words, your startup chart of accounts is an accounting system,- designed specifically for your company,- that helps you track and report your income and expenses.
+I would, of course, recommend working with an accountant, but,- even if you outsource this task, it’s still important for you to understand how to set up a chart of accounts to best serve your business needs.
 Here’s how:

 - 1. Assets – everything your company owns (or is owed), including current assets. fixed assets, accounts receivable, inventory.
 In this category, also include an account for accumulated depreciation for each asset.

 - 2. Liabilities – everything your company owes (or may owe).
 Current liabilities include your accounts payable and taxes (both payroll and sales).
-Long-term liabilities might include a mortgage or some other long-term debt account.
+Long-term liabilities might include the balance on a mortgage or credit card, loans, or some other long-term debt account.

 - 4. Revenue – Sales revenue is your primary source of income.
 You may also choose to include accounts for sales discounts or returns.
 It’s also a good idea to create an interest income account for any income earned on company investments.
 Consider, too, the cost of goods and other related sales costs under your revenue account.